DL-Wei/ACF_MMVD/README.md

 Based on their ground truth, we have created a new format frame_mask of the test dataset for our method and published it in the repository.

 ## Visualization
- Visualization results of violence scenes
+ Visualization results of violence scenes.

 ![](violence%20maps-1.jpg)

- Visualization results of fused attention
+ Visualization results of fused attention.

 ![](violence%20maps-2.jpg)